The Best Foods To Clean Arteries

 Oatmeal

-Oatmeal is a whole grain that’s high in soluble fiber, which can lower LDL cholesterol by reducing the absorption of cholesterol into your bloodstream.
+Oatmeal is a whole grain high in soluble fiber, which can lower LDL cholesterol by reducing cholesterol absorption into your bloodstream.

 Brown Rice